+Unclearer activation maps are obtained by probabilistic Threshold-Free Cluster Enhancement (pTFCE) \citep{spisaketal19} (Fig.~\ref{fig:imagination-pTFCE}) -- a refinement of Threshold-Free Cluster Enhancement (TFCE) \citet{smithandnichols09} -- or by the robust fast adaptive and smoothed thresholding (AR-FAST) method of \citet{almodovarandmaitra19} at $\alpha=0.05$ (Fig.~\ref{fig:imagination-ARFAST}).
+Activation is detected barely in the precuneus, or (with AR-FAST) the primary motor cortex (PMC).
+Other FAST methods \citep{almodovarandmaitra19} were also unsatisfactory.

-Thus, we are provided some indication of the challenges and inadequacies associated with the most common threshold-based activation methods.
+This example indicates some of the challenges and inadequacies associated with the most common activation detection methods.
 For this normal subject, activation in the SMA is not easily detected by standard thresholding methods, despite the fact that several studies have found this region to be reliably activated in healthy subjects during sports imagination experiments.
-Thus, there is need for incorporating both spatial context and prior belief in the activation detection.
-We return to this dataset in Section~\ref{sec:applications} after developing and evaluating our needed methodology.
+These deficits point to the need for improving activation detection methodology, and we explore doing so by incorporating the additional knowledge provided by both spatial context and prior belief on the expected proportion of activated voxels.
+These two ingredients are important and central to the application of activation detection in fMRI and have hitherto never been successfully incorporated into the statistical methodology for analysis.
+It is the goal of this paper to redevelop such statistical analysis for the purpose of improving activation detection in fMRI.
+We revisit this dataset in Section~\ref{sec:applications} after developing our methodology.